-The 2009 Chevy Silverado is available in four trim levels: WT, LS (Crew Cab only), LT, and LTZ.
-Packages can often upgrade amenities without upgrading engines or body styles.
+The 2012 Chevy Silverado is available in four trim levels: WT, LS, LT, and LTZ.

 Five suspensions are available: Z83 is the standard setup designed for a smooth ride; Z85 is a little firmer for enhanced handling and towing; Z71 is for off-road driving and includes 18-inch wheels; Z60 is for maximum street performance and includes 20-inch wheels; NHT is for maximum towing capacity (bigger rear axle with locking differential, HD cooling, and so forth) and includes high-capacity rear springs as well as all-terrain tires.

 Safety features on all Silverado models include dual front airbags, anti-lock brakes, tire-pressure monitoring system, side-curtain airbags, and StabiliTrak electronic stability control with rollover mitigation technology.

 - Most and least efficient car companies

 - Fastest-depreciating cars in the United States

 - Land Rover